crhraphael/cake-cored/README.md

 ### 0.0.1

-Initial release of CakeCORED with basic functions.
+Initial release of CakeCORED with basic functions and concepts.

 ### 1.0.0